 That's 19 times [more?*] in over 15 years, though I'm sure there are a few more from the early days that we don't know about.
 In August 1987, the JGB played two back-to-back shows at venues that were both about as idyllic as it could get -- French's Camp on the Eel River and the Greek Theater -- and a new period began.
 Call it the era of Vitamin D JGB?

 * some questionables:

 7/7/74 -- Shorebird Park, Berkeley Marina, Berkeley, CA. An uncertain Great American String Band gig that either never happened at all, or the GASB didn't play, or something else. [see jgmf].

 3/3/76 -- Lane County Fairgrounds, Veneta, OR.
 Unlike another certain faire ground in Veneta, this one appears to have indoor facilities, so I assume it was inside.
 But I don't know.

 9/15/76 -- S.S.
 Duchess, New York City Harbor, NY.
 Another Hells Angels party, but this time it looks like they're playing inside [youtube].

 8/10/84 -- Rocky Glen Amusement Park, Moosic, PA.
 I don't know if this was an outdoor venue or not.
-There was a Rocky Glen Music Hall in Moosic, but there was also an outdoor music venue at the amusement park too: (or at least there was in the 1950's-60's, thanks to this old footage). fwiw, unlike the next night, I think this is a good show with some standout performances.
+There was a Rocky Glen Music Hall in Moosic, but there was also an outdoor music venue at the local amusement park too (or at least there was in the 1950's-60's, thanks to this old footage). fwiw, unlike the next night, I think this is a strong show with some standout performances.
 Stump your friends at your next GD Trivia Night with this one: name two adjacent years where Garcia played at an amusement park.